Auraria West station

 Auraria West station is an RTD light rail station in Denver, Colorado.
-Operating as part of the E and W Lines, the station opened on April 5, 2002, and is operated by the Regional Transportation District.
+Operating as part of the C, E and W lines, the station opened on April 5, 2002, and is operated by the Regional Transportation District.
 It primarily serves the adjacent Auraria academic campus, home to Metropolitan State University of Denver, the Community College of Denver, and the University of Colorado Denver.
+It is the last transfer point for passengers travelling outbound to Lakewood and Golden on the W Line.